 This page introduces the present critical edition.
 The page provides a brief overview of Missionary Travels (1857), the major work that followed David Livingstone’s famous transcontinental expedition (1852-56), and discusses the scope and achievements of the edition.

 Note: We plan to release the first edition of Livingstone's Missionary Travels Manuscript later in 2019.
-The alpha edition does not include illustrative images (other than on this page) and also does not include a Glossary of Key Terms or a Project History.
+The present edition does not yet include critically-remediated illustrative images other than on this page.

 Introduction to the edition